John Christian Keener

-John Christian Keener (February 7, 1819 – January 19, 1906) was an American bishop of the Methodist Episcopal Church, South, an author and an editor, and the superintendent of C.S.A.
-Chaplains west of the Mississippi River during the American Civil War.
+John Christian Keener (February 7, 1819 – January 19, 1906) was an American bishop of the Methodist Episcopal Church, South, an author and an editor, and the superintendent of C.S.A. chaplains west of the Mississippi River during the American Civil War.
 He wrote several books on theology and edited the New Orleans Christian Advocate, a weekly Methodist newspaper sponsored by Methodist conferences in Louisiana and various nearby states in the late-19th and early-20th century.
 A collection of Keener's papers (1864 to 1865), available at the Stuart A. Rose Manuscript, Archives, and Rare Book Library at Emory University, include correspondence and military orders related to the return of property to the Methodist Church, South, after the war.

 Early life

-John was born February 7, 1819, in Baltimore, Maryland.
-His father, Christian Keener, was in his day a man of mark and one of the best-known Methodists of Baltimore.
+Keener was born February 7, 1819, in Baltimore, Maryland; his father, Christian Keener, was one of the best-known Methodists of Baltimore.
 John was a pupil at Wilbraham Wesleyan Academy, from which he graduated.
-At the age of 9 John was taken into the home of Doctor Wilbur Fisk, who was principal, and kept under his care for three years.
-John then became a member of the first graduating class of Wesleyan University (1835), when Dr. Fisk became its first president.
+At the age of 9 he was taken into the home of Doctor Wilbur Fisk, who was principal, and kept under his care for three years.
+He then became a member of the first graduating class of Wesleyan University (1835), when Dr. Fisk became its first president.

 Conversion and business career

-Keener was converted to the Christian faith in Baltimore at the age of 19 (1838).
+Keener became a committed Christian in Baltimore at the age of 19 (1838).
 He was superintendent of a Sunday school in Wesley chapel charge for two years, and in this work he felt the divine call to preach.
 After graduating from college, he entered the mercantile business as a wholesale druggist, becoming prosperous and successful.
 He continued in business until 1841, when he resolved to close up his business and abandon secular pursuits.

 Ordained ministry

 He then went south and was licensed to preach.
-Rev. Keener joined the Alabama Annual Conference of the Methodist Episcopal Church in 1843, and when the church was divided in 1844 remained with the Church, South.
+Rev. Keener joined the Alabama Annual Conference of the Methodist Episcopal Church in 1843.
+When the church was divided in 1844 remained with the Church, South.
 He was transferred to the Louisiana Conference in 1848.
 He was appointed to various churches in Alabama until 1853, when he went to New Orleans where he was Pastor successively of the Poydras Street, Carondelet Street, and Felicity Street churches.
-He was Presiding Elder of that District in 1858 and 1860, living in New Orleans for twenty years total, all but two years during the American Civil War.
+He was Presiding Elder of that District in 1858 and 1860.
+He lived in New Orleans for twenty years total, all but two years during the American Civil War.

 Rev. Keener was highly esteemed by Jefferson Davis, and served as superintendent of C.S.A.
 Chaplains west of the Mississippi River during the Civil War.
 He was Presiding Elder again, 1865–70.
-From 1866 to 1870 he also edited the New Orleans Christian Advocate, an important periodical of his denomination.
+From 1866 to 1870 he also edited the New Orleans Christian Advocate an important periodical of his denomination.

 All three of his sons followed him into the Methodist ministry.